 We depend on health insurance carriers and others for data related to our membership.
 For instance, with respect to health insurance plans other than small business health insurance, health insurance carriers do not directly report member cancellations to us, resulting in the need for us to determine cancellations using payment data that carriers provide.
 We infer cancellations from this payment data by analyzing whether payments from members have ceased for a period of time, and we may not learn of a cancellation for several months.
+The majority of our members who terminate their plans do so by discontinuing their insurance premium payments to the health insurance carrier and do not inform us of the cancellation.
 With respect to our small business membership, many groups notify the carrier directly with respect to increases or decreases in group size and policy cancellations.
 Our insurance carrier partners often do not communicate this information to us, and it often takes a significant amount of time for us to learn about small business group cancellations and changes in our membership within the group itself.
 We often are not made aware of policy cancellations until the time of the group's annual renewal.